 - Willingness to work outdoors in most weather conditions.

 - Ability to teach in a language other than English a plus, with weight given to languages commonly spoken by the students we work with (Spanish, Vietnamese, Somali, Amharic).

 - Must be able to pass a Washington State background check.

-- Field Naturalist: Part-time/seasonal, based on demand from schools; no set hour average.
-Will be scheduled primarily for Field Lesson days, with potential for other work.
+- Part-time/seasonal, based on demand from schools; no set hour average.
+Will be scheduled primarily for Field Lessons, with potential for other work.

 Supervisor: Rosie Wilson-Briggs, ESC Program Coordinator

-How to Apply: Please fill out the Beach Naturalist application form and send a current resume with subject line “Job Opening Beach Naturalist” via e-mail to ESC’s Program Coordinator by emailing email@example.com
+How to Apply: Please fill out the Salmon Naturalist application Google form and send a current resume with subject line “Job Opening Salmon Naturalist” via e-mail to ESC’s Program Coordinator by emailing email@example.com

 Applications due by Friday, August 27th.
 For more information, please email Rosie.

 We are an equal opportunity employer and value equity, anti-racism, and hiring staff who reflect the communities we work with.

 All employment is decided on the basis of qualifications, merit and business need.